 Trumpet Teacher/ Jazz Educator

-Ray is currently a senior lecturer at the University of Vermont.
-Along with coaching 4 Jazz combos, Ray teaches trumpet and Jazz history.
+Vega is currently a senior lecturer at the University of Vermont.
+Along with coaching 4 Jazz combos, he teaches trumpet and Jazz history.
+In 2015 the University of Vermont honored him with the distinguished title of University Scholar for 2015-2016.
+He was the first creative in the history of the university to receive this high honor.

 As an educator, Ray Vega has been invited to conduct master classes in trumpet performance, jazz improvisation, brass performance techniques and afro-caribbean jazz.
 These are some of the schools and organizations with whom Ray has worked with: